kolliparap/dsiplusoutcomes/roadmap/week08/readme.md

 - Keep this in your own personal list and/or job tracker, we won't be collecting it but will be asking about it in 1:1 meetings.

+### Write a post.
+[Due in 2 weeks.]

+- Write your first blog post using Medium or LinkedIn.
+It can be on any topic, as long as it's related to data.
+Share the post link via Github; you will not receive direct feedback about your post from your coach.

 ## Local Market Presentations

 - [Atlanta](https://docs.google.com/presentation/d/1IQCOewjc-UYO14r33CBv_4YOrISRBwqqQMZEa5djDhU/edit?usp=sharing)